-(1) Oral examinations are to be held in the presence of an examiner and a competent co-examiner (section 9 (1)) or in the presence of several examiners (panel examination) as group examinations or individual examinations.
-If an examination covers several subject fields, every examinee will on principle be examined by only one examiner in each subject field.
-Prior to grading the examination, the examiner is required to consult with the co-examiner or the other examiners.

-(2) Minutes are to be kept about the essential topics and the results of the examination, in particular about facts that are essential for the grading of the examination.
+- (1) Oral examinations are to be held, unless section 18 (5) applies, in the presence of an examiner and a competent co-examiner (section 9 (1)) or in the presence of several examiners (panel examination) as group examinations or individual examinations.
+If an examination covers several subject fields, every examinee will on principle be examined by only one examiner in each subject field, unless one of the provisions set down in section 18 (5) applies.
+Prior to grading the examination, the examiner is required to consult with the co-examiner or the other examiners. - (2) Minutes are to be kept about the essential topics and the results of the examination, in particular about facts that are essential for the grading of the examination.
 The grade is to be reported to the students after the examination.